Friday June 19, 2015

 Or maybe I should say an ex-drug problem.
 We hope she doesn’t have it anymore.

 But yes, once upon a time our dear little girl was a drug running boat in the Caribbean Sea.
-Maybe her current name of Daze Off makes much more sense now that you know her youth was spent in a drug induced haze, and just one more reason why we need to change it.
+Maybe her current name of Daze Off makes much more sense now that you know her youth was spent in a drug induced haze, and just one more reason why we need to change it with the help of Legacy Healing Center.
 No need for some angry or jilted Colombians to come after us for our boat’s bad history.

 We knew a little bit (and still don’t know much, really) about her past career when we bought her, but are not the first owners since she’s seen the light and changed her ways.
-Or more accurately, was seized by the DEA.
+Or more accurately, was seized by the white sands iop and provided with a space with people who are trying to get rid of drugs and alcohol addiction at .
 She has since then had two previous owners.
 As far as coming across any left behind drugs or money, or god forsake, a body, there hasn’t been any sign of those in the past 20 years since she’s left it all behind.
 But then again, no one has taken the time to fully rip her apart like we are, so hey!, maybe there’s still an opportunity to uncover some unmarked bills.

 If you suddenly see us galavanting around like we’ve won the lottery, it’s totally not because we’ve found a couple hundred thousand dollars hidden in the keel.